Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Abstract

 \section{Abstract}

-Knowledge graphs (KGs) are known for their large scale and knowledge inference ability, but are also notorious for the incompleteness associated with them.
-Due to the long-tail distribution of the relations in KGs, few-shot KG completion has been proposed as a solution to alleviate incompleteness and expand the coverage of KGs.
-It aims to make predictions for triplets involving novel relations when only a few training triplets are provided as reference.
-Previous methods have mostly focused on designing local neighbor aggregators to learn entity-level information and/or imposing sequential dependency assumption at the triplet level to learn meta relation information.
-However, valuable pairwise triplet-level interactions and context-level relational information have been largely overlooked for learning meta representations of few-shot relations.
+Knowledge graphs (KGs) are powerful in terms of their inference abilities, but are also notorious for their incompleteness and long-tail distribution of relations.
+To address these challenges and expand the coverage of KGs, few-shot KG completion aims to make predictions for triplets involving novel relations when only a few training triplets are provided as reference.
+Previous methods have focused on designing local neighbor aggregators to learn entity-level information and/or imposing a potentially invalid sequential dependency assumption at the triplet level to learn meta relation information.
+However, pairwise triplet-level interactions and context-level relational information have been largely overlooked for learning meta representations of few-shot relations.
 In this paper, we propose a hierarchical relational learning method (HiRe) for few-shot KG completion.
-By jointly capturing three levels of relational information (entity-level, triplet-level and context-level), HiRe can effectively learn and refine the meta representation of few-shot relations, and consequently generalize very well to new unseen relations.
-Extensive experiments on two benchmark datasets validate the superiority of HiRe against other state-of-the-art methods.
+By jointly capturing three levels of relational information (entity-level, triplet-level and context-level), HiRe can effectively learn and refine meta representations of few-shot relations, and thus generalize well to new unseen relations.
+Extensive experiments on benchmark datasets validate the superiority of HiRe over state-of-the-art methods.
+The code can be found in \href{https://github.com/alexhw15/HiRe.git}{https://github.com/alexhw15/HiRe.git}.